Direct Imaging and Spectroscopy of Extrasolar Planets: Direct Imaging Detections

 An alternate definition leverages formation processes: a planet is an object formed in a circumstellar disk around a young star.
 Demographic analyses of substellar objects can provide empirically-motivated criteria for separating planets from brown dwarfs.
-Studies of the substellar mass function from previous RV surveys and recent ones (i.e. the California Legacy Survey) show a local minimum at msin(i) $\sim$ 16--30 $M_{\rm J}$ \citep[e.g.][T. Currie et al. submitted]{Sahlmann2011,Kiefer2019}.
+Studies of the substellar mass function from previous RV surveys and recent ones (i.e. the California Legacy Survey) show a local minimum at msin(i) $\sim$ 16--30 $M_{\rm J}$ \citep[e.g.][]{Sahlmann2011,Kiefer2019,Currie2022b}.
 The minimum in the companion mass function may be proportional to the primary mass, indicating that companion mass ratio ($q$) could be a key discriminator \citep{Grether2006}.
 Theory also suggests that the semimajor axes ($a_{\rm p}$) and mass ratios ($q$) of companions also help distinguish between bona fide planets and brown dwarfs \citep{Kratter2010,Currie2011}.
 Binary companions to more massive stars with $q$ $\gtrsim$ 0.025 are exceptionally rare \citep{Kraus2008,Reggiani2016}.
 Distributions of protoplanetary disk radii peak at $\sim$200 au and fall to low frequencies by $\sim$300 au \citep[e.g.][]{Andrews2007}: companions at wider separations are far less likely to have formed from a disk unless scattered to their current locations by unseen companions.
-Thus, we set the following limits for a planet vs. a brown dwarf: mass $<$ 25 $M_{\rm J}$, q $<$ 0.025, and $a_{\rm p}$ $\lesssim$ 300 au\footnote{Our mass limit is similar to that adopted elsewhere: e.g. the NASA Exoplanet Archive.
-The mass ratio and separation criteria further restrict our sample.}.

-Our linked spreadsheet lists the current inventory of directly imaged exoplanets, protoplanets, higher mass-ratio/wider separation planet-mass companions, and controversial cases\footnote{\url{https://tinyurl.com/srb33b}}.
-As of 1 May 2022, we identify 20 directly imaged exoplanets that fit our criteria, three of which are imaged protoplanets.
+Thus, we set the following limits for a planet vs. a brown dwarf: mass $<$ 25 $M_{\rm J}$, q $<$ 0.025, and $a_{\rm p}$ $\lesssim$ 300 au.
+Our linked spreadsheet lists the current inventory of directly imaged exoplanets, protoplanets, higher mass-ratio/wider separation planet-mass companions, and controversial cases: \url{https://tinyurl.com/srb33b}.
+As of 19 October 2022, we identify 22 directly imaged exoplanets that fit our criteria, three of which are imaged protoplanets.
 We also list another 34 dozen companions that may instead be better considered as brown dwarfs instead of planets (including companions orbiting brown dwarfs), and 6 ``controversial" cases.
 Some of these individual classifications will undoubtedly change pending new analysis as may the exact values used to separate planets from brown dwarfs.
 Objects in each category will certainly be added over the next few years.

 Below, we describe general properties of fully-formed directly imaged planets within 300 au and discuss three well-studied, emblematic cases (HR 8799, $\beta$ Pic, and 51 Eri).
 We also summarize our current knowledge of protoplanets and challenges with identifying imaged exoplanets.